Sue Bird: Early life

-Bird was born in Syosset, New York, on Long Island, to Herschel and Nancy Bird.
+Bird was born on October 16, 1980, in Syosset, New York, on Long Island, to Herschel and Nancy Bird.
+Her father's ancestry is Russian-Jewish.
 She has an older sister named Jen.
-Her father's ancestry is Russian-Jewish.
 In the 1900s, Bird's paternal grandparents immigrated to the United States from what later became Ukraine.
-Upon her grandfather's arrival at Ellis Island in New York, their original last name was switched from "Boorda" to "Bird".
+After arriving, their last name was changed from "Boorda" to "Bird".
+(Note: Attributed to multiple references:)

-To avoid European rules, which limit European basketball teams to having only two Americans at a time, Bird obtained Israeli citizenship, based on her Jewish father and paternal grandparents.
-But she always represented the United States, her birth country, in international competitions.

 Bird was interested in sports from an early age, partly influenced by her athletic older sister.
-Besides basketball, she played soccer and tennis and ran track.
-Her fifth-grade yearbook lists her potential future careers as a lawyer, doctor, and professional soccer player.
-Bird started playing Amateur Athletic Union basketball in the sixth grade.
-At the age of 11, she played during halftime of a St. John's University basketball game.
+In addition to basketball, she played soccer and tennis and ran track.
+Her fifth grade yearbook lists her potential future careers as a lawyer, doctor, and professional soccer player.
+Bird started playing Amateur Athletic Union basketball in the sixth grade, and soon after began receiving college recruiting letters.
+At the age of 11, she played during halftime at a St. John's University basketball game.
 Her play was so impressive that a security guard asked for her autograph.

-High school
+High school career

 Bird played her freshman and sophomore years at Syosset High School, but wanted more competition.
-Consequently, she enrolled at Christ the King Regional High School in Queens, New York.
-Bird spent two seasons at Christ the King, where she competed on their Lady Royals basketball team.
-The Royals record was 24–3 in her junior year.
-In the second season, her team finished undefeated and won the New York state championship, and the national title.
-Bird won many awards, including the New York State Player of the Year and the New York Daily News Player of the Year.
-She was named a WBCA All-American.
-She participated in the Women's Basketball Coaches Association High School All-America Game, scoring 11 points.
+She enrolled at Christ the King Regional High School in Queens, New York, where she played on the Lady Royals team for two seasons.
+During Bird's junior year, the team's record was 24–3.
+During her senior year the Royals went undefeated, winning the New York state championship and the national title.
+Bird won the New York State Player of the Year award and the New York Daily News Player of the Year award, and was named a WBCA All-American.
+She played in the WBCA High School All-America Game, scoring 11 points.